 - You have to fast and possibly stop some of your medications for a period before the surgery.

 - Cervical disc replacement surgery usually happens under general anesthesia so that you’re unconscious throughout.

 - A small incision is made in your neck through which cameras and tiny tools are inserted.

 - The degenerated disc is removed and a composite material put in place.

 - You likely need to spend a couple days in the hospital.

 - Most people can get back to a full range of activities within six weeks.

-Don’t continue living with debilitating neck pain when a world-class neurosurgeon is so close by.
-Contact NU-Spine today to find out if you’re a good candidate for a cervical disc replacement.This page was published on Oct 2, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Don’t continue living with debilitating neck pain when a world-class neurosurgeon Dr. Branko who is among the best cervical disc replacement surgeons is so close by.
+Contact NU-Spine today to find out if you’re a good candidate for a cervical disc replacement.Page Updated on Apr 24, 2022 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey